twostraws/Inferno/README.md

 ### Emboss

-A `layerEffect()` shader that creates an embossing effect by adding brightness from pixels in one direction, and subtracting brightness from pixels in the other direction.
+A `layerEffect()` shader that creates an embossing effect by adding brightness from pixels in one direction and subtracting brightness from pixels in the other direction.

 **Parameters:**